claudijo/di-modular/README.md

 Access named dependency.

 #### diModular.module(name, moduleFactory)
-Registers a named moduleFactory.
+Registers a named module factory.
 Module factories can lists registered dependencies in their argument list, which will be injected when the module is instantiated.
 Modules should implement an `init` method and a `destroy` method, which will be called as the module is started and stopped respectively.